[Updated: February 21, 2025]

 - Update the weights $ W$

-- If the number of misclassification is not 0 after training the whole set, $ X$, repeat steps 2 and start from the beginning of the training set, i.e., start from $ x_{0j}$.
-Repeat this step until the number of misclassification is 0.
+- If the number of misclassifications is not zero after training the whole set, $ X$, repeat step 2 and start from the beginning of the training set, i.e., start from $ x_{0j}$.
+Repeat this step until the number of misclassifications is 0.

 Note: